n1mos/civi-test/README.md

 1. Clone this repository.
 2. Install the dependencies by running `yarn`.
 3. Change the IP in `App/Config` to your machine IP.
+4. Install the API dependencies by running `cd Api && yarn`.
-4. Run `yarn start:api` to start the API.
+5. Run `yarn start:api` to start the API.

 ### Android